aus-der-Technik/node-protocols/README.md

 * Protoccol-List
 * (optional) throw exception

-If the exeution of the application should not be terminated when a protocol is not fulfilled, than pass a "false" to the implement function:
+If the execution of the application should not be terminated when a protocol is not fulfilled, than pass a "false" to the implement function:

 ```
 module.exports.protocol = protocol.implement(impl, 'myProtocol.js', false)